A new minister of Culture, Tourism and Civil aviation appointed

 A new minister of Culture, Tourism, and Civil aviation was appointed.

 The vacant administration leadership at the Ministry of Culture, Tourism, and Civil aviation were appointed after the then tourism minister Rabindra Adhikari’s unfortunate death in February 2019.
-After five months since the then minister’s demise, Mr Yogesh Bhattarai has been named the new Tourism minister after five months.
+After five months after the then minister’s demise, Mr Yogesh Bhattarai was named the new Tourism minister.

 Mr Bhattarai’s appointment has come when building different airport projects.
-In addition, the “Visit Nepal Year 2020” tourism drive arrangement has been in stagnation; furthermore, the national carrier – Nepal airline corporation-has been struggling for survival financially.
+In addition, the “Visit Nepal Year 2020” tourism drive arrangement has stagnated; furthermore, the national carrier – Nepal airline corporation- has been struggling financially for survival.

 Photo: Naresh Shrestha/ THT

 THT: You have been selected as the tourism minister at a critical period when the nation is grappling with accomplishing its tourism aims.
 What will be your topmost priorities?

 Tourism Minister (TM): I am taking notes of all data currently associated with developing the ministry’s schemes and other obstacles in the nation’s tourism sector.
 We will develop a one-year work plan as soon as I gather crucial details on the current developments and hurdles from relevant bureaus, including the ministry.
 Presently the tourism sector contributes only seven per cent to the country’s GDP, while it has received nearly 1.2 million tourists.
 This is certainly unacceptable.